Mount Pleasant may lose out on $100M Medal of Honor Museum as group looks elsewhere

 The foundation that's raising the money for the museum met by phone Thursday and voted in favor to seeking "the optimal" location, CEO Joseph Daniels said Friday.

-The decision followed discussions this week at the Congressional Medal of Honor Convention in Annapolis, Md., where Daniels said "fundamental questions" were raised by Medal of Honor recipients about whether Mount Pleasant was "the right location" for a museum that will look to draw the maximum number of visitors.
+The decision followed discussions this week at the Congressional Medal of Honor Convention in Annapolis, Md., where Daniels said "fundamental questions" were raised by a "substantial number" of Medal of Honor recipients about whether Mount Pleasant was "the right location" for a museum that will look to draw the maximum number of visitors.

-He also cited the "headwinds" the group has faced from elected officials and others in obtaining the necessary design approvals.
-Most of the concerns center around the planned height and the architecture.
+He also cited the "headwinds" the foundation has faced from elected officials and others in obtaining the necessary design approvals.
+Most of the concerns center around the planned height and the architecture of the building, which has been described by detractors as being out-of-character for the Lowcountry.

-In a written statement, Daniels said the foundation determined that "its core mission is to inspire ... as many Americans as possible the virtue of putting service over self, make the National Medal of Honor Museum a reality, and give more than 3,500 of our country's bravest heroes the recognition they deserve."
+In a written statement, Daniels said the foundation has reaffirmed that "its core mission is to inspire ... as many Americans as possible with the virtue of putting service over self, make the National Medal of Honor Museum a reality, and give more than 3,500 of our country's bravest heroes the recognition they deserve."

 Daniels said he and other organizers will "continue to consider all scenarios that will allow us to achieve the mission of this museum that we are so committed to fulfilling."